Ezekiel 47 – The River of Life

 Thus says the Lord GOD: “These are the borders by which you shall divide the land as an inheritance among the twelve tribes of Israel.
 Joseph shall have two portions.
 You shall inherit it equally with one another; for I raised My hand in an oath to give it to your fathers, and this land shall fall to you as your inheritance.

 a.
 These are the borders by which you shall divide the land: This emphasizes that this was not a symbolic or spiritual land, God gave specific borders to mark it.
-There was real land that would be given to the real twelve tribes of Israel.
+There will be real land that will be given to the real twelve tribes of Israel.

 i.
 These are all twelve tribes.
 “Although the nation had been divided politically for nearly four hundred years, as in the case of all his prophetic colleagues Ezekiel’s vision of Israel’s future is based on the tradition of a united nation consisting of twelve tribes of Israel descended from Jacob’s twelve sons.”
 (Block)